ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 The returned `CreateActivityLogStruct` is always related to the currently logged-in user.

-An object may be deleted or renamed, and this affects the activity log.
+You can still display activity log of an object which was deleted or renamed.
-Its name at the time of logging can be stored by calling `setName` on the `CreateActivityLogStruct`.
+To store the name of the log, you need to use `CreateActivityLogStruct::setName` before saving the log entry.
-This name can be used at the time of displaying if the concerned object isn't available, or to track renaming.
+This stored name can be used at the time of displaying if the associated object isn't available anymore, or to know if it has been renamed.

 #### Context group